-The total number of operational holdings to date is thirty-eight (38).
+The total number of operational holdings to date is thirty-three (33).
 These include holdings having less than 1000 birds.

-Number of flocks: Currently there are approximately 102 separate houses on the thirty-eight holdings.
+Number of flocks: Currently there are 66 (sixty-six) flocks kept on commercial egg-laying holdings Even though there are approximately 93 (ninety-three) separate houses on the thirty-three holdings.
 The number of houses in use can fluctuate.

-Flocks found to be infected with the targeted serovars are placed under official restrictions and no eggs, poultry or poultry meat will be permitted to be moved from the infected house.
-A census is carried out within three days from official restriction on the holding by officials from the CA, to verify the size of the infected flock/s.
+Flocks found to be positively infected with the targeted serovars are placed under official restrictions and no eggs, poultry or poultry meat will be permitted to be moved from the infected house without authorisation from the CA. A census is carried out within three days from official restriction on the holding by officials from the CA, to verify the size of the infected flock/s.